ZoomInfo

 • Balance matters: Your mix depends on market maturity, pipeline health, and business priorities

-• Data foundation: Success requires quality data about buyers, accounts, and buying signals to execute both strategies effectively
+• Data foundation: Both strategies require quality data about buyers, accounts, and buying signals to execute effectively